conda/communications/workspace/2023/06/2023-06-conda-numfocus-project-update.md

 * **[conda.org](https://conda.org/), the conda community website, [has been launched](https://conda.org/blog/2022-04-27-welcome-to-conda-dot-org)!**
 * [The sleight-of-hand trick that can simplify scientific computing](https://www.nature.com/articles/d41586-023-01469-0), a *Nature* post by Jeffrey M. Perkel.
-* Two conda-centric presentations from PyCon US 2023 are now avaialble:
+* Two conda-centric presentations from PyCon US 2023 are now available:
     * [Publishing your Python project, the conda way](https://youtu.be/NSgTFf40vHQ)
     * [Plug life into your codebase: Making established Python codebase pluggable](https://youtu.be/OeSv0_HesaU)
 * [How to use conda-build to build a Python package with C/C++ dependencies](https://conda.org/blog/2023-05-18-how-to-use-conda-build), blog post by Vasvi Sood.